-Kampong Cham - The Strange Attraction in Cambodia
+Kampong Cham - The Mysterious Attraction in Cambodia

 Comparing with Siem Riep and Phnom Penh, Kampong Cham is not really a tourist hub.
 However, it is considered as an ideal destination for travellers who want to escape the hustle and bustle in the modern life and experience something new and different.
 Kampong Cham gains the nice fame with tourists by its picturesque landscape, ancient temples as well as the peaceful and laid-back life.